-The attached Local Tracker (Appendix B) has the details of an extensive outreach plan to over 500 local organizations, libraries, schools, hospitals, and community groups representing the aging population, tribal groups, veterans, immigrants, workforce organizations, local government, economic development districts, local businesses, Internet Service Providers, agricultural groups, and communities across the state.
+The attached Local Coordination Tracker (Appendix B) has the details of an extensive outreach plan to over 500 local organizations, including libraries, schools, hospitals, and community groups representing the aging population, tribal groups, veterans, immigrants, workforce organizations, local government, economic development districts, local businesses, ISPs, agricultural groups, and communities across the state.

-The NBO has adopted the communication protocols used for transportation changes as part of NDOT.
+NBO has adopted the communication protocols used for transportation changes as part of NDOT.
 Listening sessions, press releases, social media, websites, email, and even road signs were used to make sure every Nebraskan was aware of the opportunity to weigh in on this important topic.

 Opportunity for input will continue as community listening sessions, monthly stakeholder meetings, and regular tribal consultations will be held throughout the broadband buildout.
-The NBO will continue to make sure all local coordination elements are continued, including the following:
+NBO will continue to make sure all local coordination elements are continued, including the following:

-1. Full Geographic Coverage.
-The NBO will publicize and hold community listening sessions in each of the eight NDOT districts with virtual options available before submission of the Initial and Final Proposals.
-The Initial Proposal volume 1 listening sessions were held on September 25th, 26th, 27th, 28th, and October 3rd, 4th, 9th, and 10th with a second round for volume 2 planned for November 7th, 8th, 9th, 11th, 14th, 15th, 20th and 21st.
+- 1. Full Geographic Coverage.
+NBO publicized and held community listening sessions in each of the eight NDOT districts with virtual options available before submission of the Initial and Final Proposals.
+The Initial Proposal Volume 1 listening sessions were held on September 25, 26, 27, and 28, and October 3, 4, 9, and 10 with a second round for Volume 2 held on November 7, 8, 9, 11, 14, 15, 20 and 21.
 Opportunities for public input were also made available through an online portal as well as through email and physical mail.
-The NBO also held separate webinars for important stakeholder groups such as municipal governments, county officials, providers, and nonprofits such as the Nebraska Economic Development Districts (EDDs; see map).

-2. Outreach to Diverse Groups.
+NBO also held separate webinars for several stakeholder groups such as municipal governments, county officials, ISPs, and nonprofits such as the Nebraska Economic Development Districts (a map of the EDD districts is included in the full document). - 2.
+Outreach to Diverse Groups.
 The list included in the local coordination tracker is extensive and all organizations were welcomed into the process for input.
 A balanced stakeholder group included representatives from the public service sector, private sector, and community-serving organizations.
-Some examples of groups per covered population:

-- Aging: AARP Nebraska, Department of Health & Human Services Aging Unit - Incarcerated: RISE, Reconnect - Individuals with a disability: Outlook Nebraska, North Platte Opportunity Center - Individuals with a language barrier: Immigrant Legal Center, Refugee Empowerment Center - Individuals who are members of a racial or ethnic group: Latino Center of the Midlands - Rural: Nutrien Ag Solutions, Colglazier Farms - Tribal: Omaha, Ponca, Santee Sioux, Winnebago Tribes - Veterans: Keith County Veterans Office, Open Door Mission
+Some examples of groups per covered population: - Aging: American Association of Retired People (AARP) Nebraska, Department of Health & Human Services (NDHHS) Aging Unit - Incarcerated: RISE, Reconnect - Individuals with disabilities: Outlook Nebraska, North Platte Opportunity Center - Individuals with a language barrier: Immigrant Legal Center, Refugee Empowerment Center

+- Individuals who are members of a racial or ethnic group: Latino Center of the Midlands - Rural: Nutrien Ag Solutions, Colglazier Farms - Tribal: Omaha Tribe of Nebraska, Ponca Tribe of Nebraska, Santee Sioux Nation, Winnebago Tribe of Nebraska - Veterans: Keith County Veterans Office, Open Door Mission